Are you sabotaging your health? Take my 20 question quiz for diet & lifestyle tips.

 True wild rice is Jumbo sized and requires even longer cooking.
 Longer cooking helps break down carbohydrate structures and improve digestibility.

-What if I don’t digest Quinoa and Wild Rice very well?
+Digesting Quinoa and Wild Rice

-Leaky Gut Supplements
+Leaky Gut and Digestive Support

 various types of grains on a white background